Harvey L. Dueholm: Biography

 Born in the town of Bone Lake, Wisconsin, Dueholm received a high school education at Luck High School and spent nearly his entire life working on his family's dairy farm.
 He became associated with the Wisconsin Progressive Party, a breakaway faction from the Republican Party of Wisconsin which held significant power in the state during the 1930s and 1940s.
 But as the party began to dissolve in the late 1940s, Dueholm followed the majority of the progressives into the Democratic Party of Wisconsin.

 In 1945, he was elected town council chairman of Luck, Wisconsin, where he served for the next 14 years.
 He also became a member of the Polk County board of supervisors, and was chairman from 1957 to 1959.

 In 1958, he was elected to the Wisconsin State Assembly, representing the Polk and Burnett district.
 He defeated incumbent Republican Lowell A. Nelson, and went on to beat him in again in a close rematch in 1960.
-He was subsequently reelected eight more times.
+He was reelected eight more times.
 He announced he would not seek an 11th term in 1978, and left office in January 1979.

 Dueholm was known for his defense of the University of Wisconsin, when it came under right-wing attack in the midst of protests against the Vietnam War, and for his advocacy for civil rights.
 Although he never served in party leadership, he was extremely popular among his colleagues.